capitalone/architecture-viewer/README.md

+# Due to changes in the priorities, this project is currently not being supported.
+The project is archived as of 9/17/21 and will be available in a read-only state.
+Please note, since archival, the project is not maintained or reviewed. #

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*